 If you have absolutely no idea what you want to do and don’t mind spending more money, New York is your best option – there’s more networking, more opportunities, bigger deals, and you don’t even have to drive.

-But if you have a more specific goal such as going into VC or working in the oil & gas industry long-term, you could make a good argument for starting out in a different city.
+But if you have a more specific goal such as going into VC, joining a tech startup, or working in the oil & gas industry, you could make a good argument for starting out in a different city.

-There may be slight differences in pay, hours, and how much you save in your first year (ok, bigger differences on that last one), but those don’t matter much in the long-term.
+There may be slight differences in pay, hours, and how much you save in your first year (with bigger differences on that last one), but those don’t matter much in the long-term.

-To figure out which office has the best deal flow, network with bankers and ask directly rather than relying on what people say online – that information changes quickly and you’re always better off going straight to the source.
+To figure out which office has the best deal flow, network with bankers and ask directly – that information changes quickly and you’re always better off going straight to the source.

-And whatever happens, just make sure you don’t end up doing equities in Dallas.
+And whatever else happens, make sure you don’t end up doing equities in Dallas.